Return to Koh Chang Beaches

 From the bridge, small minimarts, Pah Jae (noodle shop), a motorbike rental and a laundry are all tightly packed together as you enter the middle of the village.

-The boutique resort Red Moon Hideaway (changed hands again in 2024) sits at the top of the small street which leads down to the sea, with Fresh, 8 rooms and and cafe, next door.
-Opposite, the remains of the old Muay Thai Boxing Club sit abandoned.
+The boutique resort Red Moon Hideaway sits at the top of the small street which leads down to the sea, with Fresh Cafe next door – it has a couple of rooms too but the resort has never been finished.
+Opposite, the old Muay Thai Boxing Club is back in use as of March 2026.

-Green Cottage Resort and Daw Seafood/Bay Yard Hut face the ocean at the bottom but following the curve, the ever popular Elephant Bay Resort has cheap and mid-range huts as well as a swimming pool.
+Green Cottage Resort and Ing Dao Seafood and Bungalows face the ocean at the bottom but following the curve, the ever popular Elephant Bay Resort has cheap and mid-range huts as well as a swimming pool.

 At the very end, Kohchang 7 Guesthouse, seafront cabanas and a Korean restaurant on stilts over the water, finishes the accommodation off.
 The coastline here is rocky, with clumps of mangroves, little local fishing dinghies and no beach.